-Students who receive financial aid need to adhere to a specific academic standard to keep that financial aid.
-Though each school will have specific guidelines for maintaining Satisfactory Academic Progress (SAP), it usually involves taking a certain number of credit hours and maintaining a GPA higher than a specific baseline.
+Students who receive financial aid need to adhere to a specific academic standard to keep their financial aid.
+Although each school will have specific guidelines for maintaining Satisfactory Academic Progress (SAP), it usually involves taking a certain number of credit hours and maintaining a GPA higher than a specific baseline.

 What Is Satisfactory Academic Progress?

 In order to remain eligible for both federal financial aid and scholarships from your university, you need to meet a set of criteria during your time as a student.
 For federal and university aid, the guidelines usually consist of:

 - Maintaining a GPA of 2.0.

 - Graduating within three years for an associate’s degree and six years for a bachelor’s degree.